cliff1976/fat/content/posts/bikerides/20210404/index.md

 + a steep one down into and through Eilsbrunn (past the World's Oldest Gaststätte)
 + a gentle one headed into Reichenstetten

-I removed the audio track because it's just buzzy vibrations of the camera inside its protective case
+I removed the audio track because it's just buzzy vibrations of the camera inside its protective case.

 {{< youtube JuAICRfOdj8 >}}